 What are the advantages?

-- Requires no internet connection or phone signal
+- Self-contained - no internet connection/phone signal

 - Compatible with all web-browsing devices, now and in the future

-- Low capital cost - suitable for grant funding
+- Suitable for capital grant funding

-- No ongoing 'revenue' costs
+- No ongoing cost

 - Does not require the user to download or install anything

 - Easy to upload and update the content yourself